boolean-uk/cloud-development/es0-aws-intro/challenge.md

 ### Objective

-Deploy an EC2 instance with Amazon Linux 2 in `eu-west-1`.
+Deploy an EC2 instance with Amazon Linux 2023 (free tier eligible) in `eu-west-1`.

 ### Steps